T. Claude Ryan: The "new" Ryan Aeronautical Corporation

-In 1931, Ryan opened a flying school in San Diego, which he named the 'Ryan School of Aeronautics'.
+In 1931, Ryan organized his flying school in San Diego as the Ryan School of Aeronautics, Ltd. In 1935, the corporate name became The Ryan Aeronautical Company, with the school as a subsidiary.
+The school used Great Lakes 2T-1 biplanes.
 This company was one of many around the country that served the government's need for pilot training through the Civilian Pilot Training Program as they were increasing their readiness prior to World War II.
 Ryan decided to produce his own trainer aircraft, and returned to manufacturing.

-In 1932, he formed the 'new' Ryan Aeronautical Corporation, the second incarnation of the Ryan Aeronautical Company, which became known as "Ryan Aircraft".
-It was the fourth and last company to bear his name.
-The aircraft it was to manufacture took two years to complete, and in 1934 the S-T Sports Trainer flew for the first time.
-The ST was a very successful design which was widely used by civilian and military organizations worldwide and over 1500 were built.
+By June 1934, Ryan, working with engineers Millard Boyd and Will Vandermeer, had designed and built the first Ryan ST. In 1939, the US military version became the first trainer that was not a biplane.

-The ST was followed by S-C Sports Coupe, with an enclosed side-by-side cabin, although this didn't sell as widely and only 13 were built before the war, and the focus on the ST ended production.
-Immediately prior to the start of the war, Ryan developed the YO-51 Dragonfly for observation and liaison, but were unable to interest the military who preferred the Stinson O-49 instead, and only built three.
+The ST was followed by S-C Sports Coupe, with an enclosed side-by-side cabin, although this didn't sell as widely and only 11 were built before the war, and the focus on the ST ended production.
+Ryan developed the YO-51 Dragonfly for observation and liaison, but only built three.

-Later, during World War II, Ryan developed the FR-1 Fireball mixed jet/piston power carrier-based fighter of which 71 were built, and one prototype for the improved XF2R-1 Dark Shark, which replaced the piston engine in the nose with a turboprop.
+Later, during World War II, Ryan developed the FR-1 Fireball mixed jet/piston power carrier-based fighter of which 66 were delivered to the US Navy.
+The XF2R-1 Dark Shark replaced the piston engine in the nose with a turboprop.

 After the war, Ryan bought the North American Navion design and built it as the Ryan Navion.
-They also developed and produced the Firebee and related drones, which saw extensive use during the Vietnam War and for which they became well known.
+They also developed and produced the Firebee and related drones, which saw extensive use during the Vietnam War.

 They also developed a series of experimental vertical take off and landing aircraft exploring different ideas, including the X-13 Vertijet tailsitter, the VZ-3 Vertiplane, the XV-5 Vertifan and the XV-8 Flexible Wing Aerial Utility Vehicle although none of these led to a production aircraft.

-Ryan sold Ryan Aeronautical to the Teledyne Corporation in 1969 which then rebranded as Teledyne-Ryan and which continued to produce a variety of pilotless drones as well as airframes for the AH-64 Apache helicopter.
+In 1969, Ryan sold Ryan Aeronautical to the Teledyne Corporation, and became a wholly owned subsidiary.
+The name was changed to Teledyne Ryan Aeronautical Company.
+The company continued to produce a variety of pilotless drones as well as airframes for the AH-64 Apache helicopter.
 Despite there being no connection beyond T. Claude Ryan having founded both, Teledyne-Ryan continues to be claimed as the successor of the company that built the Spirit of St. Louis.
 Teledyne later sold off the drone division to Northrop Grumman.